priyanka-bagade/cvsdk_hello_world/README.md

 In the figure:
 - The light blue boxes are the focus of this tutorial.
-- The dark gray boxes are column headings to show where the work happpens.
+- The dark gray boxes are column headings to show where the work happens.
 - The light gray boxes shows the overall part of the process accomplished by each column.
 - The white boxes are not addressed by this tutorial.
 - The blue text tells you which piece of software is needed to perform the action in the box, whether or not they are addressed by this tutorial.